CodePushGo/website/src/content/blog/en/how-to-track-ota-update-success-in-capacitor-apps.md

 ---
 slug: how-to-track-ota-update-success-in-capacitor-apps
-title: How to Track OTA Update Success in Capacitor Apps
+title: How to Track OTA Update Success in React Native Apps
 description: Learn how to effectively track OTA update success in your apps to enhance user experience and quickly address issues.
 author: Martin Donadieu
 author_image_url: https://avatars.githubusercontent.com/u/4084527?v=4